jessesquires/jessesquires.com/hire-me.md

 Need an iOS developer?
 Look no further!
 I am available for hire for freelance and contract work for iOS.
 If you don't know much about me, take a look around this site to learn more.
 While my availability varies, I can usually work a maximum of 15-30 hours per week on any given project.
 I am not pursuing full-time employment at this time.

 <div class="alert alert-primary pb-0 px-4 my-4" markdown="1">
-**If you are interested in working together, you can <a href="{% link contact.md %}" class="alert-link">contact me here</a>.** I typically get booked quickly, so I recommend reaching out sooner rather than later.
+**If you are interested in working with me, you can <a href="{% link contact.md %}" class="alert-link">contact me here</a>.** I typically get booked quickly, so I recommend reaching out sooner rather than later.
 Please be as detailed as possible about your project and what you are looking for.
 </div>

 ### Testimonials